 Depression Counselling, Psychotherapy and Hypnotherapy

-At its basic level, life is mostly a consequence of experience, trial and error and because of that, we judge it by how it feels.
-But for people with depression, it usually feels quite bad and to make matters worse, there is often no foreseeable prospect of it getting better!
+At its basic level, life is mostly a consequence of experience, trial and error and because of that, we judge life by how it feels.
+For people with depression, it usually feels quite bad and to make matters worse, there is often no foreseeable prospect of it getting better!
 So where do we start in treating depression?
-In order to function well. we need some sense of hope and, hope and purpose for our present and our future because, without it, life seems to lose its purpose and meaning!
+In order to function well. we need some sense of hope, hope for our present and hope for our future because, without it, life seems to lose its purpose and meaning!
 Without purpose and meaning, life can often feel untenable and, very sadly, has led to many people taking their own life!
 But take heart because help is available by using a unique style of psychotherapy, hypnotherapy and brain-based strategies that I call Trans4mational Therapy.
 Using this unique style of Hypnosis-Therapy, you can begin to discover or rediscover hope, hope for the present and hope for the future!

 So let's look at the dynamics of depression